ecrhoads/InfrastructureAsCode-Lab/Readme.md

 9. Open Global.asax.cs and add the following line to the Application_Start method: `DocumentDBRepository<todo.Models.Item>.Initialize();`

 10. Open App_Start\RouteConfig.cs and locate the line starting with "defaults:" and change it to: `defaults: new { controller = "Item", action = "Index", id = UrlParameter.Optional }`.
-This tells the application to use Item as the controller and Index as the view.
+This tells the application to use our custom ItemController as the controller and Index as the view instead of the default HomeController and Index.

 Now we are going to add functionality to add items into our database.